Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

         "type": "PasswordAlgorithm"
       },
       {
+        // UUID used to identify the authentication method in the `Authorization` HTTP header.
+        //
+        // This cannot be generated server-side since the client derives it from the
+        // `auth_method_master_secret`.
+        "name": "auth_method_id",
+        "type": "AccountAuthMethodID"
+      },
+      {
         // Secret key shared between the client and the server and used for
         // account authenticated API family's MAC authentication.
         "name": "auth_method_mac_key",